ukhsa-collaboration/pygom/doc/source/faq.rst

 This is because we have a fair number of operations that depends on :mod:`scipy`.
 Obviously, we can solve ode using :mod:`mpmath` and do standard linear algebra.
 Unfortunately, optimization and statistics packages and routine are mostly based on :mod:`numpy`.

-Computing the gradient using :class:`.squareLoss` is slow
+Computing the gradient using :class:`.SquareLoss` is slow
 =========================================================

 It will always be slow on the first operation.
 This is due to the design where the initialization of the class is fast and only find derivative information/compile function during runtime.
 After the first calculation, things should be significantly faster.